inspirum/mcrouter-php-laravel/README.md

 ### Mcrouter configuration

 This configuration example is for multiple Memcached servers, one of which is local, such as a typical Kubernetes cluster.
-We only want to use the local server, if possible, to achieve the lowest latency, but to invalidate the cache key on each server.
+We only want to use the local server (on the same node as pod), if possible, to achieve the lowest latency, but to invalidate the cache key on each server.

-Tagged cache flush method (`cache()->tags(['bop', 'zap'])->flush()`) do not use `delete` on Memcached server but update tag cached values instead.
+Tagged cache flush method (`cache()->tags(['bop', 'zap'])->flush()`) do not use `delete` operation on Memcached server but update tag cached values instead.

 All operations with shared prefix (`/default/shr/`) and all `delete` operations are send to each nodes with [`AllFastestRoute`](https://github.com/facebook/mcrouter/wiki/List-of-Route-Handles#allfastestroute) handle, rest of the operations are send only to local server(s) with [`PoolRoute`](https://github.com/facebook/mcrouter/wiki/List-of-Route-Handles#poolroute) handle.